Brqje/AdiBags-BetterCategories/README.md

 I (Baroque) have modified the excellent AdiBags-BetterCategories addon (original by stephenswat) to feature TBC items as well, to be used for BCC.
 It uses even more fine-tuned categorization/auto sorting for both Classic & BCC content.
-It's modified for all the requirements of both leveling and serious end-game raiding, presenting inventory contents in a streamlined way.
+It's modified for all the requirements of both leveling and raiding, presenting inventory contents in a streamlined way.

 This release of AdiBags-BetterCategories requires a base install of AdiBags, be it on Classic Era 1.13.x or Burning Crusade Classic 2.5.x.
 It works on both versions,